BattMoTeam/BattMo/Documentation/publishedExamples/runProtonicMembrane.rst

   xc = model.(elyte).grid.cells.centroids(:, 1);

 We consider the solution obtained at the last time step, which corresponds to the solution at steady-state.
+The second line adds to the state variable all the variables that are derived from our primary unknowns.

 .. code-block:: matlab